fomin-max/notes-wall/README.md

 Features:

-1. Create a new note of the specified size at the specified position.
+1. Create a new note of the specified size.
+2. Entering/editing note text.
-2. Change note size by dragging.
+3. Change note size by dragging.
-3. Move a note by dragging.
+4. Move a note by dragging.
-4. Remove a note by dragging it over a predefined "trash" zone.
+5. Moving notes to front (in case of overlapping notes).
+6. Saving notes to local storage (restoring them on page load).
+7. Different note colors.

 ## Technology